 To summarise: St Nicholas visits at the beginning of Advent with simple gifts of nuts, apples, citrus fruit, chocolate coins and cookies.
 They sweeten his words that remind of the cosmic bookkeeping and the fact that all actions have consequences.

-Then, at Christmas, the Christ Child is born – not to revoke the law, but to fulfil it – and now presents are exchanged in the name of God’s great gift to the world.
+Then, at Christmas, the Christ Child is born – not to revoke the law but to fulfill it – and now presents are exchanged in the name of God’s great gift to the world.

 So far, so good and truthful.